rsullivan2704/web/web_html_field_tree_view/README.rst

 This module adds a new field type (formattedhtml) to Odoo.
 Any field defined using this type will render its html value as formatted html in a list/tree view.

-When using *formattedhtml* in a field definition the model should have the following import statement:
+When using *formattedhtml* in a field definition (within another module) the model should include the following import statement:

 * **from odoo.addons import web_html_field_tree_view**